Credit: SaskParks

 Enjoy a Rail Excursion

 Drive to the town of Ogema for a rail excursion along Southern Saskatchewan.
 Your journey takes place in a renovated passenger car.
-Not only can you experience the beauty of the prairies, but also have a most entertaining and memorable day.
-Enjoy a pioneer meal, experience the market, be startled by the robbery all the while peaking into the heritage of an old town.
+Not only can you experience the beauty of the prairies, but you can also have a most entertaining and memorable day.
+Enjoy a pioneer meal, experience the market, be startled by the robbery, all the while peaking into the heritage of an old town.
 Approximately 1.5 h from Downtown Regina.

 It’s time to set sail!